root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 QtCreator lets you not only find compilation errors, but also documentation errors, by interfacing with the warnings issued by *doxygen*.
 This metawarning function can prove extremely useful for detecting outdated or incorrect documentation and going to the right spot in the source code in just one click, rather than diving through [thousands of lines of output](https://lcgapp-services.cern.ch/root-jenkins/view/ROOT/job/root-makedoc-master/lastBuild/consoleText) and tracing it manually.

-To give it a try, take a look at importing the [ROOT documentation project](https://root.cern/for_developers/doxygen/) into *QtCreator*.
-(You might need to call `source /path/to/ROOT/bin/thisroot.sh` in the terminal before launching `qtcreator`, or manually specifying all the variables in the "Build" environment.
-Once you follow the import steps (explained in the corresponding section above), then click on the "Build" icon.
+To give it a try, take a look at building the [ROOT documentation project](https://root.cern/for_developers/doxygen/).
+Follow these steps:

+- Call first `source /path/to/ROOT/bin/thisroot.sh` in the terminal and launch `qtcreator` from there.
+Alternatively, you can manually specify all the variables in the "Build" environment.
+- Import the *Makefile* located in `root/documentation/doxygen` into *QtCreator*, as explained [above](#open-a-c-cmake-project)
+- Click then on the "Build" icon.

 Below a screenshot of the errors and the points in the source code found by just clicking on those issues.

 [![Doxygen warnings visualized with QtCreator](https://user-images.githubusercontent.com/10653970/155034554-ca488395-8c6d-4635-ba66-a70c06a262cd.png)](https://user-images.githubusercontent.com/10653970/155034554-ca488395-8c6d-4635-ba66-a70c06a262cd.png)